lizelive/wolframengine-docker/README.md

 `WOLFRAM_PASSWORD`

 can also set
-`WOLFRAM_VERSION`
-to be a tag from https://hub.docker.com/r/wolframresearch/wolframengine/tags to choose which version to use
+`WOLFRAM_VERSION` to be a tag from https://hub.docker.com/r/wolframresearch/wolframengine/tags to choose which version to use `WOLFRAM_DOCKER_ARGS` to be docker args to use when running like `--gpus=all`